pcpackrat/ASL3-Mods/README.md

 Has the following options:

-Whitelist file option to allow privat nodes.
+Whitelist file option to allow private nodes on the remote end.
 May just want to put 1990-1995 in here.
 1 node per line

 ignorelist file option to ignore your locally connected private nodes